 LinkedIn advises users to use an image (PNG, JPG, or GIF) with a resolution of 1400x425px.

 This is where you really sell yourself to potential connections.
-Your summary should expand on what appears in your headline, highlighting your specialties, career experience, noteworthy accolades, and thought leadership.
+Your summary should expand on what appears in your headline.
+You can also highlight your specialities, career experience, noteworthy accolades, and thought leadership.

 Avoid typos at all costs.

-We work with clients across Yorkshire providing expert social media support including training and management services.
-If you need support with your LinkedIn please get in touch with the team at Pick & Mix Marketing on – email@example.com
+We provide clients across Yorkshire with expert social media support including training and management services.
+If you need support with your LinkedIn please get in touch with the team at Pick & Mix Marketing on – firstname.lastname@example.org